hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

 #### S3 IAM Policy

-Terraform Enterprise's usage of S3 requires these permissions:
+At a minimum, Terraform Enterprise requires the following S3 permissions:

 ```
 {